SCRT-HQ/VaporShell/docs/glossary/Add-VSKinesisAnalyticsApplicationInputSchema.md

----
-layout: glossary
-title: Add-VSKinesisAnalyticsApplicationInputSchema
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSKinesisAnalyticsApplicationInputSchema

 ## SYNOPSIS
-Adds an AWS::KinesisAnalytics::Application.InputSchema resource property to the template
+Adds an AWS::KinesisAnalytics::Application.InputSchema resource property to the template.
+Describes the format of the data in the streaming source, and how each data element maps to corresponding columns in the in-application stream that is being created.

 ## SYNTAX